SyedAfrozPasha/Javascript/README.md

 * **_Primitive Types:_**

-  A Type of data that represents a _single value_.
+  A type of data that represents a _single value_.

   There are 6 Primitive types in javascript: